Carlos Flores (footballer, born 1974): Youth Soccer

 Despite not having a long Youth Soccer career, given that he made his professional soccer debut with Sport Boys Association aged 16, it was transcendental for his development as both a person and soccer player.
 According to a chronicle written by María del Carmen Irigoyen and published by El Comercio, one of Peru's most important newspapers, Academia Deportiva Cantolao was kind of a second family for Flores.

 Cesar Gonzales, who trained Flores both in Academia Deportiva Cantolao and Sport Boys Association, told the author that the other kid's parents used to take care of him, for example, giving him money for him to be able to fly for the team's international tours.
 Academia Deportiva Cantolao also matriculated Flores to the Liceo Naval Almirante Guise, a School located in the San Borja district in Lima.
 However, as Gonzales explained he didn't last long, Flores didn't like rules nor systems.
 The same thing happened with soccer and tactics.
 "You just gave him a jersey and he would do whatever he wanted. [...].
 It was all his ideas, his magic", Gonzales said.

 Club career

 Flores has played for a number of clubs in Peru, including Alianza Lima, Universitario de Deportes and Sport Boys.
-He had also had a spell with Aris in the Greek Super League during the 1998-99 season.
+He had also had a spell with Aris in the Super League Greece during the 1998-99 season.
 However, the club where he spent the most time was Sport boys.